 - One student representative from the student representative members of Senate

 1.4 Non-executive members of the Agenda Setting Committee shall be appointed via nomination – and if required – election by all members of Senate.

 1.7 While members of SASC are considered to be representative of the whole of Senate, it must also be recognised that they represent the 'community' of Senate from which they were nominated.
-Members of the committee shall establish appropriate mechanisms to enhance theur ability to represent the views of their 'community' of Senate to committee business and meetings.
+Members of the Committee shall establish appropriate mechanisms to enhance their ability to represent the views of their 'community' of Senate to Committee business and meetings.

 2 Term of Office